-- Pre-employment health questionnaire to ensure they are fit and capable for effective performance at work without risk to health - Management of work activities to eliminate / reduce risks to health, including planning, organisation and risk assessment - Health surveillance to evaluate whether there are any adverse effects the work or working environment are having on the individual and to act upon the earliest signs of possible harm - Work in a 'Safety Critical' environment Additional medical checks to be undertaken inconjunction with document H74 Occupational Health General.
+- Work in a 'Safety Critical' environment Additional medical checks to be undertaken inconjunction with document H74 Occupational Health General.
 In addition specific client requirements may also request the requirement of safety critical medicals.
 (Network Rail / HE etc) - Assessment of fatigue, as it is a significant risk during construction activities due to the safety critical nature of the work.
-The risk of accidents from cumulative fatigue is well recognised - Consideration of new and expectant mothers see Employee Handbook.
+The risk of accidents from cumulative fatigue is well recognised - Consideration of new and expectant mothers see VolkerWessels UK Employee Handbook.
 The Human Resources Department will notify the Company Occupational Health Nurse.
 Risk Assessment will be carried out on the individual employee concerned